gbirke/postfix-local/README.md

 ## Using the role
-Here is an example playbook that uses the role for setting up mail delivery on a vagrant machine:
+Here is an example playbook that uses the role for setting up mail delivery on a [Vagrant](https://www.vagrantup.com/) machine:

 ```yml
 ---